tswinb/osm-hospitals-dlh/README.md

 ## Design decisions and trade-offs

 ### Tooling
-- **Docker:** Provides dependency isolation and consistency across environments
+- **Docker:** Provides dependency isolation and consistency across environments.
-- **Airflow:** Industry standard with large community support base.
+- **Airflow:** Industry standard orchestration with large community support base.
-- **dbt:** Adds software engineering best practices (incl. testing) to the transformation step.
+- **dbt:** Adds software engineering best practices (incl. data quality testing) to the transformation step.
 - **DuckDB:** Provides fast, lightweight in-memory data processing with dbt, MinIO and parquet integration.
 DuckDB was chosen as the dataset in question is small and does not require distributed processing.
 - **MinIO:** S3-compatible open-source object storage to serve as the data lake.